With Aramco IPO on tap, China cozies up to Saudis

 The effort comes as talks with the U.S. and China have reached a critical stage with both sides agreeing on basic principles for Phase One, even if a final deal hasn't been reached.

-The evidence of China's outreach to the Saudi's could be seen last week at the kingdom's investment conference in Riyadh, the Future Investment Initiative.
+The evidence of China's outreach to the Saudis could be seen last week at the kingdom's investment conference in Riyadh, the Future Investment Initiative.
 Referred to as “Davos in the Desert”—the confab brings together world economic leaders and banks to showcase the oil-rich Saudi economy that is looking to diversify.

-FOX Business has learned China sent 381 government officials bankers and business people—the largest delegation yet to the event since it began in November 2017.
+FOX Business has learned China sent 381 government officials, bankers, and business people—the largest delegation yet to the event since it began in November 2017.

 Now, as the royal family seeks to monetize its massive state-run oil company, Saudi Aramco, with an initial public offering that could value it near $2 trillion, Chinese banks are looking to play a key role in the IPO both by underwriting shares and purchasing the stock, people with direct knowledge of the matter tell FOX Business.
 These people say an announcement about timing of the IPO and its list of underwriters could come as early as Sunday.